 1 9 5 3 – 1 9 8 3 (UK)

-The Good Old Days ran for thirty years from 20 July 1953 and was introduced for the majority of its run by celebrated chairman Leonard Sachs (who took over from Don Gemmell).
+The Good Old Days ran for thirty years from 20 July 1953 and was introduced for the majority of its run by celebrated chairman Leonard Sachs (Don Gemmell for the first two shows).

 On its present site since 1865, the City Varieties is one of the few remaining music halls in Britain and of those, undoubtedly the best preserved.

 As the band played Down at the Old Bull and Bush, the assembled audiences were expected to dress in period costume (and stick-on side-whiskers and fake moustaches) and ‘ooh’ and ‘aah’ in all the appropriate places as Sachs introduced the next act with alliterative attacks of alarming alacrity in a constipated display of perspicacious polysyllabic peripatetics, which heralded the appearance of a teaming torrent of tempting talent . . . for our delight and delectation, naturally.

 Finally, as the atmosphere reached fever pitch, Sachs would activate his gavel, shriek “your own, your very own . . .” and often introduce an act that nobody had ever heard of!